-8.29.2.
+8.30.2.
 Contents of Neurses

-Installed programs: captoinfo (link to tic), clear, infocmp, infotocap (link to tic), ncursesw6-config, reset (link to tset), tabs, tic, toe, tput, and tset libncursesw.so, libncurses++w.so, libpanelw.so, and their non-wide-character counterparts without "w" in the library names.
+Installed programs: captoinfo (link to tic), clear, infocmp, infotocap (link to tic), ncursesw6-config, reset (link to tset), tabs, tic, toe, tput, and tset libmenuw.so, libncurses.so (symlink), libncursesw.so, libncurses++w.so, libpanel.so

-Installed libraries: libcursesw.so (symlink and linker script to libncursesw.so), libformw.so, libmenuw.so, captoinfo Converts a termcap description into a terminfo description clear Clears the screen, if possible infocmp Compares or prints out terminfo descriptions infotocap Converts a terminfo description into a termcap description ncursesw6-config Provides configuration information for ncurses reset Reinitializes a terminal to its default values tabs Clears and sets tab stops on a terminal tic The terminfo entry-description compiler that translates a terminfo file from source format into the binary format needed for the neurses library routines [A terminfo file contains information on the capabilities of a certain terminal.]
+Installed libraries: libcurses.so (symlink), libform.so (symlink), libformw.so, libmenu.so (symlink), captoinfo Converts a termcap description into a terminfo description clear Clears the screen, if possible infocmp Compares or prints out terminfo descriptions infotocap Converts a terminfo description into a termcap description ncursesw6-config Provides configuration information for ncurses reset Reinitializes a terminal to its default values tabs Clears and sets tab stops on a terminal tic The terminfo entry-description compiler that translates a terminfo file from source format into the binary format needed for the neurses library routines [A terminfo file contains information on the capabilities of a certain terminal.]